Oavo33/new1/README.md

   <div class="container">
     <h1>My Audits</h1>
     <div class="audits">
-      <p>Join us in supporting our community's businesses!
-The window cleaner with 20 years of experience secretly conducted audits on local shops.
-Uncover valuable insights and expert recommendations from their covert investigations on popular platforms.
-Subscribe, follow, and like to boost small business growth and receive exciting rewards.
-Let's come together and make a difference!</p>
+      <p>Join the fun and support our community's businesses!
+Our cheeky window cleaner, with 20 years of experience, has been conducting secret audits on local shops.
+Uncover sneaky insights and mischievous recommendations they've discovered on popular platforms.
+Subscribe, follow, and like to boost small business growth and enjoy exciting rewards.
+Let's come together, make a difference, and show our love for the community!</p>
       <a href="https://www.facebook.com/myprofile" class="cta-button">Add Us On FaceBook</a>
       <a href="https://www.youtube.com/mychannel" class="cta-button">Subscribe On YouTube</a>
     </div>